 Las Ramblas is also known as Les Rambles (Catalan) and La Rambla (Spanish).
 This ca. 1 ½ km long Promenade in the center of Barcelona connects Plaça Catalunya with the old harbor (Port Vell).
-Las Ramblas is known to be one of THE sightseeing hotspots in Barcelona and is always full of people.
+Las Ramblas is one of THE sightseeing hotspots in Barcelona and is always full of people.

 Mercat de la Boqueria

-Entrance fee: free of charge
+Entrance fee Mercado Boqueria: free of charge

-But the first things you see when entering is probably the huge range of candies and chocolates.
-My favorite product in the market is the freshly pressed juice for 1€ – 1,50€.
+But the first thing you see when entering is probably the huge range of candies and chocolates.
+My favorite product in the market is freshly pressed juice for € 2.50.
 Why don’t you try the flavors Mango-Strawberry or Pineapple-Coconut?
-In the back of the market, you can also find stalls with food for a little snack in between.
+In the back of the market, you can also find stalls with food for a little snack or a refreshing Spanish drink.

-Opening Times: 08.30 am – 08.30 pm
+Opening Hours Columbus Column: 08.30 am – 08.30 pm

 Harbor – Port Vell